pkseeg/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi!
 I’m Parker.
-I'm a second year PhD student in the [Dartmouth College Department of Computer Science](https://web.cs.dartmouth.edu/) and an Innovation Program Fellow in the [Dartmouth PhD Innovation Program](https://graduate.dartmouth.edu/academics/programs/phd-innovation-program-dartmouth).
-I do research at the intersection of ML, NLP and healthcare.
-I aim to develop and evaluate novel, hybrid neural-structured NLP systems to improve healthcare.
+I'm a third year PhD student in the [Dartmouth College Department of Computer Science](https://web.cs.dartmouth.edu/) and an Innovation Program Fellow in the [Dartmouth PhD Innovation Program](https://graduate.dartmouth.edu/academics/programs/phd-innovation-program-dartmouth).
+My PhD research so far has been at the intersection of deep learning, natural language processing, and statistics.
+I am particularly interested in in-context learning, structured information extraction, and statistical tools for evaluating and guiding large language models.

 In addition to my research interests, I have a strong history in data science, sports (basketball/tennis/football) analytics, and teaching.
 I also love RPGs and cats.